phys3/redux-rn/README.md

 ```$ react-native run-ios```

 ## App structure
-All of the redux related code is in `src/redux` while the ui is in `src/views`
+All of the redux related code is in `src/redux` while the ui is in `src/views`.
+Redux middlewares are used to have more control of the data flow and ease extensibility.